 9I first found stackable cooling racks while living in my 244 sq ft Brooklyn studio.
 That apartment was where I really started to master small space living.
 I love to bake and these took up exactly all the counter space I had, but allowed me to cool multiple batches of cookies at a time.
 For some reason these didn’t make the cut when we first moved aboard but I recently bought a new set.
 They can be used individually or stacked three high.
 Perfect for any boat baker.

 Products for Cleaning Up Your Galley

-10My next favorite galley item is my Lunatec Scrubr.
-They are rough enough to get off really caked on food, but gentle enough not to ruin your stuff.
+10One of my favorite sailboat galley accessories is my Lunatec Scrubr.
+They are rough enough to get off really caked-on food, but gentle enough not to ruin your stuff.
 The best part is they never EVER smell and food particles don’t get stuck in it which can really gross me out.
 Ever since I tried these on The Boat Galley’s recommendation I haven’t looked back.
 (Editors note: Jason hates these for some reason, so they aren’t for everyone.)